 Water chemistry analysis for samples collected at the Landfill 6 AOC during the June 2006 to April 2008 sampling rounds suggest that groundwater migrating through Landfill 6 is not impacting the surface water at Three Mile Creek.
 Comparisons of downgradient monitoring well samples, upgradient monitoring well samples, and surface water samples indicate a notable distinction in the water quality type as groundwater migrates downgradient through the landfill and into Three Mile Creek.
+Downgradient monitoring wells showed a predominately calciumbicarbonate- type water (indicative of reducing conditions).
+Surface water sampling locations demonstrated a water quality type that consisted equally of sodium-chloride and calciumbicarbonate.
+Upgradient monitoring wells not impacted by the Building 775 TCE plume demonstrated water quality types dominated by magnesium and sodium chloride.
+In addition, the leachate sampling locations demonstrated water quality types similar to those of downgradient monitoring wells in their vicinity.

 The landfill has been capped, thereby eliminating direct contact to the public.
 The remedial actions, which included placement of additional landfill cover materials and grading the landfill to reduce rain and surface water infiltration and the migration of contaminated soil, have satisfied the RAOs.
-In addition, the cover is expected to reduce leachate generation, which in turn will reduce the potential for transporting COCs from the landfill to Three Mile Creek via groundwater.
+In addition, the cover is expected to reduce leachate generation, as shown by the above referenced water chemistry analysis, which in turn will reduce the potential for transporting COCs from the landfill to Three Mile Creek via groundwater.